 Additional general program requirements that apply to the Fund are described below.

 Confidentiality: When submitting a funding application to the State Water Board, the applicant will be required to waive the privacy and confidentiality of its application package.
 Most other records produced or received by the State Water Board will be public records subject to potential disclosure to the public.
 The locations of all funded projects, including the locations of management measures or practices implemented, must be reported to the State Water Board and Regional Water Quality Control Boards (Regional Water Boards) and may be made available to the public.
-The Water Boards may report project locations to the public through internet-accessible databases.
+The State and Regional Water Boards may report project locations to the public through internet-accessible databases.
 The State Water Board uses Global Positioning System (GPS) coordinates for project and sampling locations.

 For domestic wells, well construction, location information, and sampling results part of the GAMA program are not considered confidential and will be made publicly available.
 Personal information will be kept confidential.

-Indirect Cost Requirements: Agreements may include provisions to reimburse for indirect costs.
-This is only for expenses up to and including 10 percent of the modified total direct costs (MTDC).
-MTDC equals the sum of personnel services, operating expenses, travel, and up to, and including, the first $25,000 of sub-contracting expenses.
-MTDC does not include expenses for equipment.
+Indirect Cost Allowances: Agreements may include provisions to reimburse for indirect costs, if permitted by the indirect cost rules and expectations applicable to the funding source.
+This is only for expenses up to and including 10 percent of the Recipient’s direct project expenses.
+Recipient’s expenses are identified in the following budget categories: personnel services, operating expenses, travel, and other direct cost categories approved by the Deputy Director of DFA.
+Indirect costs cannot be applied to the subcontract/subcontracting budget line items.

 Indirect costs are costs incurred for common or joint objectives that cannot be readily identified with a particular project.
 The State Water Board does not approve an individual recipient’s indirect methodology, or review backup documentation associated with the indirect costs claimed.
 It is the recipient’s responsibility to ensure consistency in the approach, to verify that ineligible costs are not claimed, and to maintain backup documentation and source documents to support indirect cost accounting.
 All such documentation must be available in the case of an audit.
 Recipients should request reimbursement only for actual costs, not budgeted costs.
-No costs invoiced as part of indirect costs should be included elsewhere as a direct cost, and fringe should be included in administration costs.
+No costs invoiced as part of indirect costs should be included elsewhere as a direct cost, and fringe should be included in personnel services.
+The recipient’s billing rates in personnel services shall only include salary and fringe benefits.
 The rate of reimbursement of indirect costs must be commensurate with the rate of reimbursement of direct costs.
+For good cause, the Deputy Director of DFA may waive the aforementioned indirect cost rate limitations and accept an indirect cost rate that has been accepted by a federal agency or another State agency.

 Data Management: When applicable, projects must include appropriate data management activities so that recipients can provide data in the format necessary to upload into the applicable statewide data systems.
 Typical requirements may include: